ea-techcodes/ea-techcodes/README.md

 </p>
 <h2 align="center">Hello there!
 Anun bala? 👋🤓</h2>

-# 👋 Hi, I’m Esther — a data analyst with a storytelling mindset
+# 👋 I’m Esther,  a data analyst with a storytelling mindset

 With a strong foundation in data analytics and a background in digital marketing, I focus on turning raw data into strategic insights that support better decisions, clearer reporting, and measurable outcomes.